 It’s a mix of an urban and rural environment, with built, cultural, economic, social and ecological interests.
 It also has infrastructure dependencies, such as roading, which have implications for the wider area.

-As we start adaptation planning in the Whakaraupō Lyttleton-Mt Herbert area, we will be using a coastal panel made up of a diverse group of community and rūnanga representatives from the area, along with some city-wide representatives.
-Where it can be achieved, three Coastal Panel representatives need to be young people, in recognition of the fact that adaptation planning is an intergenerational conversation and the impacts of climate change will be felt for centuries to millennia to come.
+As we start adaptation planning in the Whakaraupō and Koukourarata area, we will be using a coastal panel made up of a diverse group of community and rūnanga representatives from the area, along with some city-wide representatives and specifically including youth, in recognition of the fact that adaptation planning is an intergenerational conversation and the impacts of climate change will be felt for centuries to millennia to come.

 The coastal panel should take into account diverse views and interests, rather than advocate for a particular point of view.